Skip to main content

 Zoning Administrator 101

 The role of zoning administrator (ZA) can vary from town to town, but Vermont law defines the standard minimum duties each must fulfill.
-This session will cover the source, scope, and limits of those statutory duties.
-The speaker, a former ZA himself, will also have information on other zoning administrator responsibilities and special issues that ZAs may encounter.
-This foundational training will be most useful for new zoning administrators but will also be a valuable refresher for veterans.
-Please bring your questions and experiences to share during the discussion time.
+This session covers the source, scope, and limits of those statutory duties.
+The speaker, a former ZA himself, provides information on other zoning administrator responsibilities and special issues that ZAs may encounter.
+This foundational training is most useful for new zoning administrators but is also a valuable refresher for veterans.

 Locally Elected Auditors Training